 We all understand that people can make mistakes.
 But when those mistakes cost your business money – it can lead to significant problems.
 For those who ship products, data entry or billing invoice mistakes are leading sources of lost revenue.
-To reduce the potential of financial losses in shipping, many companies allocate resources to the auditing of freight invoices prior to submitting payment.
+To reduce the potential of financial losses in shipping, many companies allocate resources to freight auditing prior to submitting payment.

+Are you losing money due to freight invoice errors?
+How do you ensure every shipment is billed correctly?
 Freight auditing is a proven process to find data entry mistakes, make accurate changes to those invoices, and ensure timely payment to the carrier.
-However, beyond the financial benefits, there are several reasons why you should audit freight invoices – whether you’re a shipper or carrier.
-Noted below are three benefits for auditing freight invoices or allocating this important process to a proven 3PL provider.
+However, beyond the financial benefits, there are several reasons why you should audit freight invoices – whether you're a shipper or carrier.
+In this blog post, we'll explore three key benefits of freight auditing and why allocating this important process to a proven 3PL provider can transform your operations.

 There are multiple steps involved in auditing freight and shipping invoices ranging from verifying shipper and carrier info, reviewing the freight charges, inspect mileage, and determine if the correct surcharges and freight discounts have been applied.
 When a freight invoice has been inspected and mistakes are found, the root source is also typically determined.
 There are a few individual sections that can highlight the source of the error – so that all parties can review to reduce future mistakes including:

-• Shipment weights & freight charges: This section is a manual entry, typically by the carrier or shipping yard.
-When a mistake is noted, it is vital to determine whether the mistake was a simple type-error or intended.
+- Shipment weights & freight charges: This section is a manual entry, typically by the carrier or shipping yard.
+When a mistake is noted, it is vital to determine whether the mistake was a simple type-error or intended — especially as NMFC classification changes can shift how shipments are rated.
 Unfortunately, there are less than ethical carriers out there – so completing the freight audit is a critical step in identifying them.

-• The mileage: The mileage of transport is another area where some carriers can inflate the numbers.
+- The mileage: The mileage of transport is another area where some carriers can inflate the numbers.
 The freight audit verifies what is documented on the invoice with the other reporting features of the shipment.
-If all number match, it’s accurate.
-If there is a discrepancy, it’s important to determine the reason and source.
+If all numbers match, it's accurate.
+If there is a discrepancy, it's important to determine the reason and source.

-Most companies believe the freight audit is important to reduce financial errors – and they’d be correct.
+Most companies believe the freight audit is important to reduce financial errors – and they'd be correct.
 By verifying the data entered in the invoice, it can find mistakes, correct those errors and ensure all payments sent to the carrier are fair.
-It’s estimated that one-quarter of all freight invoices have some sort of clerical mistake that costs somebody money.
-What most people don’t realize is that sometimes the error costs the carrier money or lost revenue.
+It's estimated that one-quarter of all freight invoices have some sort of clerical mistake that costs somebody money.
+In one case, systematic invoice audits and contract optimization helped a global retailer cut costs by 21%.
+In one case, systematic invoice audits and contract optimization helped a global retailer cut costs by 21%.
+What most people don't realize is that sometimes the error costs the carrier money or lost revenue.
 While a shipper might look at this as a benefit, in the end – the error is discovered by the carrier or their auditing programs.

 So – what happens when a carrier finds out that they have been shorted on a shipment?
 Well, that depends on the carrier and their policies.
 It also depends on the relationship they have with the shipper.
 In most cases, the carrier will notify the shipper and request the correct payment.
 But, this can create a lot of friction between two parties.
 To avoid the potential of conflict, the freight audit is needed.
 It ensures fair compensation for services rendered, which strengthens relationships between the shipper and carrier.